Mon – Sun: 24/7 Plumbing

 Troubleshooting Water Level Issues in Your Toilet

-Having the right water level in your toilet is crucial for efficient flushing and preventing overflows.
-Here’s how to identify and fix common water level problems.
+It’s crucial to have the right water level in your toilet to ensure efficient flushing and to avoid overflows.
+Here’s how you can spot and fix common water level problems.

 Signs of Incorrect Water Level

-• Weak Flushes: If your toilet struggles to remove waste completely, it might not have enough water to create a strong enough current.
+• Weak Flushes: If your toilet struggles to remove waste altogether, it might not have enough water to create a strong enough current.

-• Overflowing Bowls: Water overflowing from the bowl is a clear sign of excessive water in the tank.
+• Overflowing Bowls: Water overflowing from the bowl clearly indicates excessive water in the tank.

 • Phantom Flushes: Does your toilet refill seemingly on its own?
 This could be due to a constantly running fill valve or an improperly sealed flush valve.